qbunt/qbunt.com/content/posts/how-to-freeze-your-credit-file.md

 > Sounds kind of expensive, what does it cost?

-In California, the only agency that charged me was TransUnion and it was $10.
-Worth every penny.
+In California, the only agency that charged me was TransUnion ~~and it was $10.
+Worth every penny~~.

+_*Update*_: As of 1/17/24, Transunion no longer charges for freezing your file

 > Well I'm impervious because I have a credit monitoring service...right?